NAR Settlement

 Timeline:

 Specific timelines will be included in the agreement, providing clarity on duration and scope of representation.
+The agreements can be no longer than 90 days in duration and can be exclusive or non-exclusive agreements.

 Seller Participation: